mt-inside/go-jwks/README.md

   -p, --private    Include private key parameters in output.
 If not specified then supplying a private key will
                    extract just the public fields from it
 ```

+## Alternatives
+* [pem-to-jwk](https://github.com/callstats-io/pem-to-jwk) - JavaScript, last commit in 2016, uses string manipulation.
+Only works on EC keys?
+Only takes private keys as input?
+Only emits individual JWKs.
+* [pem-jwk](https://github.com/dannycoates/pem-jwk) - JavaScript, last commit in 2018, uses string manipulation.
+Only works on RSA keys?
+Only takes public keys?
+Only emits individual JWKs.